rs/pushd/README.md

 #### List subscribers’ Subscriptions

-To get the list of events a subscriber is subscribed to, perform a GET on the `/subscriber/SUBSCRIBER_ID/subscriptions`.
+To get the list of events a subscriber is subscribed to, perform a GET on `/subscriber/SUBSCRIBER_ID/subscriptions`.

     > GET /subscriber/SUBSCRIBER_ID/subscriptions HTTP/1.1
     >